shameem17/iOS-Tutorial/Weak_Strong.md

 }
 ```

-> **TIPS**
+> **TIPS**  <br>
-> Use unowned when the relation amon the classes is not optional.
-ARC never assign nil to an unowned reference.
+> Use unowned when the relation among the classes is not optional.
+ARC never assigns nil to an unowned reference.
 >

-In both cases weak and unowned ARC don’t create a strong reference.
+In both cases, weak and unowned ARC don’t create a strong reference.

 # [weak self]